whoaks/Flutter_Second_App/README.md

 # Flutter_Second_App
 This is Second basic Mobile App created using Flutter .
-In this App , I used Image , Text , Column , decoration , color etc.
+In this App , I used Container , Icons , Image , alignment ,Text , Column , decoration , color etc.